lizmat/raku-all-modules/pierre-vigier/Perl6-Data-MessagePack/README.md

 Or for streaming:

-    use Data::MessagePack::StreanmingUnpacker;
+    use Data::MessagePack::StreamingUnpacker;

     my $supplier = Some Supplier; #Could be from IO::Socket::Async for instance

-    my $unpacker = Data::MessagePack::StreanmingUnpacker.new(
+    my $unpacker = Data::MessagePack::StreamingUnpacker.new(
         source => $supplier.Supply
     );